ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## Anonymous User Page

-The figure below shows a screenshot of anonymou user page, which consists of a navigation bar and content section.
+The figure below shows a screenshot of anonymou user page to be explained more in detail.
+The page consists of a navigation bar and content section.
-On the navigation bar, anonymous user icon menus including the ones to secret pages and Google Sign-in button are shown.
+On the navigation bar, anonymous user icon, menus including the ones to secret pages and Google Sign-in button are shown.
 In this example Secret#1 menu is disabled.
-The Secret#2 menu is not disabled while clicking it will return access forbiden error.
+The Secret#2 menu is not disabled, however clicking it will return access forbiden error.

-The section below the navigation bar is the content section showing "Incremental hx-get demo" page, which is acessible by both anonymous user and authenticated user.
+The section below the navigation bar is the content section showing "Incremental hx-get demo" page, which is acessible by both anonymous and authenticated user.

 <a href="https://raw.githubusercontent.com/ktaka-ccmp/ktaka.blog.ccmp.jp/master/2024/HTMX-FasAPI-Sign-in-with-Google/image/page1.drawio.png"
 target="_blank">